ViscousTests/website/content/docs/food-game-idea.md

 Seeds are permanent/infinite (when you get a seed in a given game, you can plant it wherever).

+As you spread across the map, your land is split into provinces when they hit a certain size.
+A province can only contain ~5 tiles before it splits into 2.
+Provinces attack and defend alone - only the food within them is used to make units.

 ### Fighting

 Every round, either the player has a chance to expand to a "x" tile, or an existing farm tile is attacked.
-Either way, turn based grid combat is triggered.  **The crops in a small radius around the combat site are the only ones that give benefit!**  This makes for interesting decision making about where to plant what crops.
+Either way, combat is triggered.  **The crops in a small radius around the combat site are the only ones that give benefit!**
+This makes for interesting decision making about where to plant what crops.

+Combat occurs on a tile grid and is very similar to chess.
+Units start in certain locations, then each side gets to make a move.
+If a unit moves onto another unit, that unit is taken/routed.
+You can revive units by moving to specific locations with specific healer units.
+Food from overworld/farming system gives units different abilities/move patterns.
+Some ideas:

+1. change move pattern (e.g. knight, rook, bishop, some combination)
+2. allow to revive units
+3. "overwatch" or "defend" - tiles around the unit or in a certain pattern are
+   watched: if an enemy moves through/onto them they are taken.  this could include the tile the unit is on!

 #### Enemies